dof-dss/ckeditor4-fix-widget-dnd/README.md

 * Copy build-config.js from this repo to ./dev/builder/
 * Run ./dev/builder/build.sh -s
 * This will create a Drupal optimised version of ckeditor in /dev/builder/releases that can replace Drupal 8's core/assets/vendor/ckeditor.

+# Using the pre-build image

+* Copy the contents of `build/ckeditor` to replace Drupal 8's `core/assets/vendor/ckeditor` directory.
+* Clear caches.